wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 Now activate the plugin, and check that the admin can create, edit, publish and edit a published story.

 Then, create a new user, and assign the writer role to the user.
 Log in as the writer, and check that the writer can create, edit and publish a story, but cannot delete a published story.
-They can also not edit or delete anyone elses stories.
+They can also not edit or delete anyone else's stories.

 ## Summary